6 Steps to Give a Professional Compliment

 Positive feedback motivates, balances out criticism, bolsters esteem, and may prevent an employee from giving up.
 Compliments bridge the gap between where we are and where we’d like to be.
 They convey respect, the cornerstone of a healthy working relationship.

-No. Sure there may be a few parents who went too far in congratulating their child for everything they’ve done.
+No. Sure, there may be a few parents who went too far in congratulating their child for everything they’ve done.
 But for the most part, we don’t give enough compliments.
 Leaders have a tendency to only notice when things go wrong.
 Pay attention to how many times you complain at work and at home.
-When is the last time you gave a compliment?
+When was the last time you gave a compliment?

 6Ss to Giving a Professional Compliment